-Project Dental Bacteria Test Current status We expected to complete Phase 2 of the Project Plan (Optimization of Test) and move into Phase 3 (Scale Up of Production and validation) in 2004.
-However, one of the monoclonal antibodies exhibited a strong unspecific agglutination to other proteins, i.e. to the secondary antibodies being coated on the membrane of the strip test.
-We are therefore discussing strategies in order to reduce this phenomenon and work will be continued at UCLA and at IVAG, but not at Chembio, because such work is not be covered by the existing budget.
-We are also considering another detection system which could be applied instead of the lateral flow system and antibodies conjugated to latex beads.
+Project Dental Bacteria Test Current status We expected to complete Phase 2 of the Project Plan (Optimization of Test) and move into Phase 3 (Scale Up of Production and validation) in 2005.
+However, one of the monoclonal antibodies has sensitivity and specificity problem with lateral flow test system.
+We are therefore discussing strategies in order to overcome this technical problem.
+We are also considering another detection system, which could be applied instead of the lateral flow system.
 Such a system could be based on antibodies labeled with fluorescence markers.
 However, a correspondent reader would have to be used for an analysis of the risk of caries (dental decay).
 Nature, timing and estimated costs of the efforts necessary to complete In April 2004, Chembio received 80% of the Phase 2 project funding of \$65,000, or \$52,000 and this reflected the estimate of the costs anticipated to be incurred to complete Phase 2 during a three to five month period.
 It is now assumed that Phase 2 will not be satisfactorily completed and that any additional funding from Ivoclar-Vivadent will be pursuant to a new development contract, which is under discussion.
 Chembio has completed the level of effort needed to earn the 80% funded.
-Anticipated completion date It is not known at this time whether or how long it will take to develop the product or obtain regulatory approvals in the US, Europe, Japan and other potential markets Risks and uncertainties associated with completing development on schedule, and the consequences to operations, financial position and liquidity if not completed timely Technical challenges remain that must be overcome in order for this product to meet the performance specifications that Ivoclar Vivadent had set forth in the Agreement.
+Anticipated completion date It is not known at this time whether or how long it will take to develop the product or obtain regulatory approvals in the US, Europe, Japan and other potential markets.
+Risks and uncertainties associated with completing development on schedule, and the consequences to operations, financial position and liquidity if not completed timely Technical challenges remain that must be overcome in order for this product to meet the performance specifications that Ivoclar-Vivadent had set forth in the Agreement.
 If we do not achieve the performance specifications, the product will not be completed.
 Timing of commencement of expected material net cash inflows It is not known or estimable when net cash inflows from this project will commence due to the uncertainties associated with the completion of the product, regulatory submissions, and the nature and timing of Ivoclar-Vivadent's distribution network and strategy.

-Project Rapid Test for the detection of antibodies to active pulmonary tuberculosis in non-human primate whole blood samples Current status Product validation completed Nature, timing and estimated costs of the efforts necessary to complete We have substantially completed preparation of the documentation that is required in order to submit an application to the United States Department of Agriculture for the approval of the product and of our facility where it will be manufactured.
-We have engaged an outside consultant that was previously employed by the USDA to assist our internal staff in this submission.
-We anticipate that the application will be submitted to the USDA by the end of March 2005.
+Rapid Test for the detection of antibodies to active Project pulmonary tuberculosis in non-human primate whole blood samples Current status Product validation completed.
+Nature, timing and estimated costs of the efforts necessary to complete We submitted the initial documentation required to commence our application to the United States Department of Agriculture (USDA) for the approval of the product and of our facility where it will be manufactured.
 Anticipated completion date We anticipate that we could have USDA approval by the end of 2005.
 Risks and uncertainties associated with completing development on schedule, and the consequences to operations, financial position and liquidity if not completed timely The requirements for clinical testing and the outcomes of such clinical testing can not be known at this time, and this information poses substantial risk and uncertainty as to whether or when this product will contribute to the operations, financial position and liquidity.
 Timing of commencement of expected material net cash inflows It is not known or estimable when net cash inflows from this project will commence due to the uncertainties associated with the completion of the product, regulatory submissions, and without further progress on a distribution strategy.